ivbsoftware/csda1020-lab1/notebooks/data-load-igorb1.md

 for file in *.zip; do echo $file; gzip -d -suffix=.zip $file; done
 ```

-# Copy the file to hdfs:
+# Copy the files to hdfs:

 Create a directory in hadoop called gdelt/events by using the following command: